JakeSurge/pirAtE-Standard/README.md

 }
 ```
 ## /unpiratify
-This is the call for blah blah blah
+This is the call for decrypting or "unpiratifying" the given piratetext.
+All property values **must be string**.
 ### Request Example:
 ```json
 {